djiang3/SLU_Software_Engineering_Group_A/README.txt

 ### Populating your tweet database

-To populate the database with tweet information, you must run sentiment_analyzer.py.
-This is then followed by the get_tweets.py program which will take in a company name as its search term. get_tweets.py will output a raw tweet object to the sentiment_analyzer, which would then process the information and store into the database a formatted dictionary with:
+To populate the database with sorted tweet information, you must run tweet_Tri-Gram_Classifier.
+This is then followed by the get_tweets.py program which will take in a company name(s) as its search term. get_tweets.py will output a raw tweet object to the tweet_Tri-Gram_Classifier, which will then process the information and store into the database a formatted dictionary with:
    1) "id" of the tweet.
    2) "date" of the tweet, which is the creation date of that tweet.
    3) "sentiment" of the tweet, either positive or negative.
    4) "company" that the tweet is refering to.
+   5) "tweet" which is the text of the tweet.

 Database Info
 ----------------